 Scale AI’s vision is to be the foundational infrastructure behind AI/ML applications.
-The company began with data labeling and annotation used in building AI/ML models.
-Data labeling and data annotation involve tagging relevant information or metadata in a dataset to use for training an ML model.
-To train and build any ML algorithm, the model needs to be grounded on accurate data that is correctly labeled.
-Scale AI’s core value proposition is built around ensuring companies have correctly labeled to allow them to build effective ML models.
-By building comprehensive datasets to train AI/ML applications, Scale AI seeks to enable developers to build accurate applications with increased capability and limited vulnerability.
+The company began with data labeling and annotation used for building AI/ML models, tagging relevant information or metadata in a dataset to use for training an ML model.
+Scale AI’s core value proposition is built around ensuring companies have correctly labeled data to allow them to build effective ML models.
+By building comprehensive datasets, Scale AI provides the foundation for building AI/ML applications.

 Founding Date